 - The name and qualifications of the instructor.

 - The number of contact hours.

-- Publication of an article or book on nursing or health related issues.
+- Publication of an article in a peer-reviewed journal or book on nursing or health care related issues.

-- Delivery of a professional paper related to nursing or health care.
+- Delivering a professional paper related to nursing or health care.

-- Participation on a professional panel that addressed nursing or health related issues.
+- Serving as a member of a national panel that addresses nursing or health care related issues

-- Complete the professional activity during your participation period.
+- Complete this activity during your participation period.